Partners & Network

 Other partners and networks

 CAS has partnered with Riksbankens Jubileumsfond (RJ) and joined the Nordic Fellowship Program.
-The program offers research fellowships to scholars from Swedish higher education and research institutions who wish to participate in one of our groups and spend an academic year at CAS.
-The Nordic Fellowship Program enables CAS to host one additional CRG researcher each year.
+The program offers research fellowships to scholars from Swedish higher education and research institutions who wish to participate in one of our CRG-groups.
+The Nordic Fellowship Program thus adds one CRG fellow to our community each year.
 RJ fellows will receive a fully paid sabbatical and free travel between home place in Sweden and CAS.
 While at CAS the RJ fellow will enjoy the same benefits and services as other fellows

 While not a part of The Norwegian Academy of Science and Letters (DNVA), CAS shares a common history and enjoys a strong bond with the organisation.
 CAS was founded by the Academy in 1989, and the Centre is located on the lower ground and on the third floor of the Academy building.
 DNVA selects six of the members/alternates of our board of directors and appoints the chairperson.
 The Secretary General of the Academy participates as an observer during board meetings.